amovah/pastore/README.md

 ### add

-Usage: `pastore.add(title, password, [moreInfo]).then(pass)`
+Usage: `pastore.add(title, password, [info]).then(pass || false)`

 Return: `Promise`

 Arguments:

-- `title`: type `String`, required. title of password.
+- `title`: type `String`, required. title of password. title must be unique.
 - `password`: type `String`, required. password.
-- `moreInfo`: type `String`, optional, default `''`. more information for password like email, address of site or etc.
+- `info`: type `String`, optional, default `''`. more information for password like email, site address or etc.

 Arguments to Promise:

 - `pass`: type `Object`.
 Password object which is saved.
+- `false`: type `Boolean`.
+If your title is not unique, it will be false.

 Add a password to database and save database.
-It will add automatically a unique id for each password.

 ### remove

-Usage: `pastore.remove(id)`
+Usage: `pastore.remove(title)`

 Return: `Promise`

 Arguments:

-- `id`: type `String`, required. password unique id.
+- `title`: type `String`, required. password title.

-Remove a password from database and save it.
+Remove a password from database.

 ### update

-Usage: `pastore.update(id, update)`
+Usage: `pastore.update(title, update)`

 Return: `Promise`

 Arguments:

-- `id`: type `String`, required. password unique id.
+- `title`: type `String`, required. password title.
-- `update`: type `Object`, required. object replace with old stuff.
+- `update`: type `Object`, required. object will be replaced with old stuff.

 Update a password.
-You are allowed only to change title, password and more info, not unique id.

-### findById

-Usage: `pastore.findById(id)`

-Return: `Object` or `undefined`.

-return undefined when there is no password with that condition

-Arguments:

-- `id`: type `String`, required. password unique id.

-Search and find a password by specified id and return the password.

 ### find

-Usage: `pastore.find(key, value)`
+Usage: `pastore.find(title)`

 Return: `Object` or `undefined`.

-return undefined when there is no password with that condition.
+Return undefined when there is no password with the `title`.

 Arguments:

-- `key`: type `String`, required. key for searching, like title.
+- `title`: type `String`, required. key for searching, like title.
-- `value`: type `String`, required. value for searching, like twitter.

-Search and find all passwords by specified key and value, like searching for a password that it has twitter as title.
+Search and find password by specified title, like searching for a password that it has twitter as title.

 Example: